web-slate/frontend-papers/HTML5/main.md

 ### 7. What is the easiest way to convert my HTML documents to XHTML?
 1. HTML Tidy gives you the option to transform any HTML document into an XHTML/

+### 8. Advantages of XHTML?
+1. XML tools become available.
+1. XForms for instance will allow you to edit XHTML documents.